HaoWuLab-Bioinformatics/SCMcluster/README.md

 Enter the normalized expression matrix into feature_selection.py.You need to enter the matrix path in the following statement:

 ` df=pd.read_csv('./yourpath',index_col=0,sep='\t') `
+Use the following statement for feature extraction：
+` python featrue_selection.py `

 When using SCMcluster.py, you need to input the matrix path after feature extraction.
 Enter the path of your data as above.
-At the same time, you need to enter the number of clusters according to the prompts.
+At the same time, you need to enter the number of clusters according to the prompts.Use the following statement for ensemble clustering：

+` python SCMcluster.py `